sonicle-webtop/docs/core.rst

   | List definitiron must be specified as a JSON array.
 Each element is an object with the following fields:
   | - ``href``: The URL of the page the link goes to.
   | - ``text``: The text to display as tooltip. (optional)
   | - ``icon``: The URL of the image to display as button icon.
-In order to avoid scaling problems, a vector image should be used.
+In order to avoid scaling problems, vector images should be used.
   |
   | Example: